HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

   sql_file="unused_js_bytes.sql"
 ) }}

 One again, the 10th percentile looks great with no unused JavaScript.
 However, this gets even worse than CSS for the upper percentiles, reaching more than 600 kB on the 90th percentile.
-Which is already more than the ideal total page weight you should aim for.
+This is already more than the ideal total page weight you should aim for.

 ### Sustainable UX

 Sustainable choices and optimizations can be made for a website before the development process during the early stages of design and prototyping.
-It is possible to design user experiences that prioritize efficient content from the beginning, while even creating experiences that engage users as active participants in sustainability practices.
-Contrary to moderate belief, all of this can be accomplished while still crafting beautiful, planet-centric web experiences.
+It is possible to design user experiences that prioritize efficient content from the beginning, even while creating experiences that engage users as active participants in sustainability practices.
+Contrary to some beliefs, all of this can be accomplished while still crafting beautiful, planet-centric web experiences.

 While emissions associated with specific user experience tasks are difficult to quantify, some studies have estimated that consumer device use comprises as much as <a hreflang="en" href="https://www.mightybytes.com/blog/where-do-digital-emissions-come-from/">52% of a product's overall digital footprint</a>.
 Therefore, it stands to reason that optimizing UX for sustainability can significantly reduce a product's environmental impact.